medius-group/onboarding-docs/3_apa/2_configuration/039_add_010_dashboards.md

 - Deviations
 ![](../../images/AP_dashboard.png)

-### Grant dashboards to core invoice application role
+## Grant dashboards to relevant roles

-Perform following steps for AP Dashboard, Invoice Search - Archived Invoices, Invoice Search - all invoices to restrict these dashboards to the Core Invoice Application Role.
+Assign the relevant roles to default dashboards as follows:

+1. AP Dashboard
+   * Expense AP
+   * Orderbased AP
+2. Invoice Search - All Invoices
+   * Core Standard Application Role
+3. Invoice Search - Open invoices
+   * Core Standard Application Role

+Perform following steps for above dasborads and roles:

 1. Go to Administration > Dashboard
-2. Select AP Dashboard and go to the Role tab
+2. Select dashboard and go to the Role tab
-3. Type Core and select Core Invoice Application role.
-Then click Add role
+3. Select role and then click Add role
 4. Click Save

-Repeat steps for remaining two Dashboards.
+Repeat steps for all dasboards and roles.

-### Benchmark
+## 4. Benchmark

 >The Benchmark Dashboard contains information that not all users should have access to.
 Decide which users/roles that should have access.
 As a standard we grant permission to the Auditor role.